Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-09-27-ssh-port-forwarding.md

-After running the command, you may think that if someone requests the `http://remote-host:80` on his or her browser, the request will be forwarded to the `8080` port of `198.168.0.2` through your local host.
+After running the command, you may think that if someone requests the `http://remote-host:80` on his or her browser, the request will be forwarded to the `8080` port of `198.168.0.2` using your local host as a jump host.
 This is almost right, but not exactly.
 Only the requests that come from the `remote-host`'s `localhost` will be forwarded by default.

 In order to allow other hosts' requests to be forwarded, you must set the `GatewayPorts` option on the server side.
-Use the command below:
+Then use the command below:

 ```bash
 ssh -f -N -R :80:198.168.0.2:8080 user@remote-host